 Luckily, I now have enough experience to understand such issues, and with experience comes sufficient wisdom and power to make my own decisions, and hopefully inform, educate and encourage others along the way.

-Safari Guru does not support any petting parks and breeding centres involved in such cruel and dishonest practices.
+Safari Guru does not support any animal petting safaris or parks and breeding centres involved in such cruel and dishonest practices.